aldopando/BellabeatCaseStudy/cleaning.md

 | 44,755 | 44,632 |

-***We expected a number of 44,580 rows in the new clean table as in the `hourlyCalories_cleaned` table since they are consistent between them.
-But this query didn't remove all duplicates because even tiny differences in the other columns (TotalIntensity, AverageIntensity) prevent rows from being considered duplicates.
+***We expected to remove the 175 duplicate rows, but instead the query only removed 123 duplicates.
+We supposed that this query didn't remove all duplicates because even tiny differences in the other columns (TotalIntensity, AverageIntensity) prevent rows from being considered duplicates.
 These columns contain FLOAT values so that may be the reason***.

 ---